ddev/ddev/docs/content/users/install/docker-installation.md

     !!!warning "Docker contexts let the docker client point at the right docker server" Colima activates its own docker context in order to not conflict with Docker Desktop, so if you `docker context ls` you'll see a list of available contexts with currently active context indicated with an "\*" (which will be "colima" after you've started colima).
 You can change to the default (Docker Desktop) with `docker context use default` or change back with `docker context use colima`.
 This means you can actually run Docker Desktop and Colima at the same time... but be careful which context you're pointing at.
+    !!!warning "Colima can only work in your home directory without further configuration" Colima by default mounts only your home directory, so it's easiest to use it a subdirectory of your home directory.
+See the `~/.colima/default/colima.yaml for more information, or see [colima.yaml doc](https://github.com/abiosoft/colima/blob/fc948f8f055600986f87e29e3e632daf56ac8774/embedded/defaults/colima.yaml#L130-L143).

     DDEV has extensive automated test coverage for colima on macOS, but of course Colima is young, so please share your results and open issues or [contact us](../support.md) for help.